Dream/Killer: Synopsis

 dream/killer details the wrongful conviction of Ryan Ferguson who spent ten years in prison before having his conviction overturned.
 The film focuses on Ryan's father, Bill, as he pursues a campaign to keep public attention on Ryan's case and work with lawyers to appeal Ryan's conviction.
 The film documents the investigation into claims that Missouri prosecutor Kevin Crane pressured witnesses into implicating Ferguson as well as omitting evidence and using flawed interrogation techniques.

 Reception

 In The New York Times Ken Jaworowski wrote, "dream/killer remains fast-paced and frightening".
 Rolling Stone writes that the film "show(s) the corruptive nature of power and brutally slow machinations of the U.S. justice system".
-Robert Abele of the Los Angeles Times was critical of the film however, writing that it presented itself as "a genuinely awful story of bad cops, corrupt prosecution, incompetent defense and an appeals process marred by the blind upholding of convictions."
+Robert Abele of the Los Angeles Times was critical of the film however, writing that the film looked only at the chronology of events, not the deeper causes of the problems presented.